odoran/asgn5/README.md

      Implementation Step:
      This will updating the format of how information from reporters is parsed.
 Right now, the format is "report [topic]", where the topic can be the specific line.
 However, in addition to the line, the reporter has to record the wait time.
-As a result, this string needs to be updated to be sent and received as "report [topic] [time]".
+As a result, this string needs to be updated to be sent as "report [topic] [time]".

 3. Update the string that the wait time asker text